 At this time we are not providing the list of factors used in the Trust Factor matchmaking system.
 We don’t want players to have to worry about any particular action while they’re playing CS:GO or other games on Steam.
 Additionally, Trust Factor matchmaking will get continuous updates, and any list of factors would become outdated very quickly.
 In general, Trust Factor is determined by looking at a user's past experience in CS:GO and on Steam to ensure the system is as accurate as possible.

-No. The goal with Trust Factor is to provide a better matchmaking experience without players having to worry about optimizing anything.
-Trust Factor matchmaking will try to match similar players, but like skill groups, the range of players on a server will vary depending on the time of day, the player's region, and the maps they’re queuing for.
+Currently there is no way to check your Trust Factor.
+The goal with Trust Factor is to provide a better matchmaking experience without players having to worry about optimizing anything.
+Trust Factor matchmaking will try to match similar players, but like skill groups, the range of players on a server will vary depending on the time of day, the player's region, and the maps they are queuing for.

 Yes.
 Phone numbers and CS:GO Rank are among the factors used in the new Trust Factor matchmaking system.
 Users who had Prime Status before will benefit from this and their in-game experience.
 If you have not linked your Steam account with a phone number for Prime we encourage you to do this; doing so will improve your matchmaking experience.